-The impact of the information revolution is immeasurable.
-It has created a global society; entire cultures remain in transition.
-Our thinking, our means of communication and the way we organise our lives have been irreversibly transformed.
-It is now virtually impossible to envisage a world without
+The impact of the Information Revolution remains immeasurable.
+It has created our global society.
+Our thinking, means of communication and the way we organise our lives have been irreversibly transformed.
+It is now impossible to envisage a world without computers.

 The computing industry has witnessed some of the biggest business successes and worst business decisions in history.
 It has spawned notorious legal battles, created the world’s wealthiest man and engendered breath-taking innovation.

-The Centre for Computing History is recognised as a charitable trust No: 1130071.
+The Centre for Computing History is recognised as Charity No: 1130071.
 It is currently working towards accredited museum status.
-The trust is managed and supported by a dedicated development team and a group of enthusiastic volunteers; these supply a range of services including administration, technical, archival, financial, legal, PR and research.

 Funding and Management